Have you found yourself wondering: What the heck is aspect ratio?

 7:5 Aspect Ratio

-7:5 is another very common aspect ratio.
-5×7 inch photos use this aspect ratio.
-Since many 5×7 inches frames are available, this is a popular print size.
+7:5 is another very common ratio.
+5×7 inch photos use this ratio.
+Since many 5×7 inches frames are available, this is a one of the most popular print sizes.

 8.5:11 Aspect Ratio

 Another popular print size, 8.5×11 inches is a standard document size in the U.S. The corresponding ratio is 8.5:11.

 Commonly ratio used in motion pictures and high-definition television, the 16:9 ratio is the widescreen video standard.
 It can provide a gorgeous, cinematic feel for film cameras.
 It’s not a common ratio in still photography.

 What is the Best Aspect Ratio for My Images?

 You can now move from the basic question, What is aspect ratio? to the next common question.
 And that often is, What is the best aspect ratio?
 Since these vary by application, there’s not one simple answer.

 Are you printing your image?
 Will you use it on social media?
 Is it for digital advertising?
 Make sure you answer those questions first when determining the right aspect ratios for your image.
 But there’s still much more to consider.